“The Beatitudes” series: (post #7)

 “Blessed are the peacemakers, for they shall be called sons of God.”
-Matthew 5:9
+(Matthew 5:9, N.K.J.V.)

 If there was any lingering doubt that Jesus meant for the “blessed” described in the Beatitudes to be equated with Christians, it is laid to rest with this Beatitude.
-This time the promise is, they shall be called “sons (children) of God.”
+This time the promise is: they shall be called “sons (children) of God.”
 The term is a familiar one to students of the Bible.
 It reminds us of John 1:12-13, which says of Jesus: “But as many as received Him, to them He gave the right to become children of God, to those who believe in His name: who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.”
 It also takes us to Galatians 3:26: “For you are all sons of God through faith in Christ Jesus.”

 But let me point out that confronting problems can also be placed in the category, assuming the confronting is done in a manner pleasing to God.
 The Old Testament prophets Jeremiah and Ezekiel recognized the futility of crying “Peace, peace!” when there is no peace (Jeremiah 6:14; Ezekiel 13:10).
-Since true peace can never be found in a compromise with evil, a peacemaker might rightly be involved in great conflicts.
+You see, since true peace can never be found in a compromise with evil, a peacemaker might rightly be involved in great conflicts.

 We see this even in the life of Jesus.
 On two separate occasions, He flew into a righteous rage at the site of the greedy, corrupt money-changers defiling the Jewish temple with their unscrupulous practices (John 2:13-17; Matthew 21:12-13).
 Anyone who witnessed these two scenes after hearing Jesus preach the Beatitudes might have been tempted to ask, “Jesus, what was that word about how blessed are the peacemakers?”

 Of course, Jesus did know all about peacemaking.
-The famous quote from the angels of the story of His birth is, “Glory to God in the highest, and on earth peace, goodwill toward men!”
+The famous quote from the angels in the story of His birth is, “Glory to God in the highest, and on earth peace, goodwill toward men!”
 (Luke 2:14).
 Furthermore, Ephesians 2:14-16 explains that Jesus is the Christian’s peace and has reconciled him to God, who is the “God of peace” (Hebrews 13:20).
 Likewise, Romans 5:1 says: “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.”
-You see, there are valid reasons why Jesus is called “The Prince of Peace” (Isaiah 9:6).
+Clearly, there are valid reasons why Jesus is called “The Prince of Peace” (Isaiah 9:6).